Protecting the Smallest of Smiles

-Their first visit to the dentist can shape your child’s oral health.
-Our goal is to provide them (and you) a positive, anxiety-free experience.
+- Your child’s visit to the dentist will shape their oral health habits.
+Dr. Ziese’s goal is to provide them (and you) a positive, anxiety-free experience.

 - Assess the health of their developing teeth and gums

-What age should my child be for their first dental visit?
+What age should my child first visit the dentist?

 “First tooth or First Birthday.”
 Children should be seen when the first tooth erupts or at least by their first birthday according to the American Academy of Pediatric Dentistry.
 Early oral health evaluations can help prevent future dental problems for your child.

 How often should my child brush their teeth?

 Brushing is optimum 30 minutes after each meal.
 That’s not always realistic, so twice a day and especially after eating sugary foods and at bedtime.
 Flossing should be done at least once a day, preferably at bedtime.
 Children should be assisted with brushing and flossing at least until they are 9 years old.

 Tooth decay happens when bacteria attack your child’s teeth.
 Plaque and tartar build-up is the problem when sugar is consumed.
 Routine brushing and flossing help remove the plaque and sugar from your child’s teeth.
 Fluoride toothpaste can be started at age 1 which will strengthen enamel against acidic attack.